zuozhenggh/learning-library/oci-library/oci-hol/object-storage/object-storage.md

 4. Switch to OCI window and click the Bucket Name.

 5. Bucket detail window should be visible.
-Click **Upload Object**
+Click **Upload**
   ![]( images/OBJECT-STORAGE007.PNG " ")

-6. Click on *Upload Object* and then browse to where you created your *samplefile* moments ago.
+6. Click on *Upload* and then browse to where you created your *samplefile* moments ago.

-7. Select the file, then click **Upload Object** in the Dialog box.
+7. Select the file, then click **Upload** in the Dialog box.

 8. File should be visible under Objects.
 Click Action icon and click **Create Pre-Authenticated Request**.
 This will create a web link that can be used to access the object without requiring any additional authentication.